Perspective | Final Four takeaways: Gonzaga chases history, while three teams chase Gonzaga

 They are now each one win away from doing so, but with a national championship at stake.

 Gonzaga has been the most impressive team in the country all season.
-The ‘Zags piled up notable nonconference victories, beating Kansas, Iowa, Virginia and West Virginia.
-The game against the Mountaineers remains the only one this season the Bulldogs didn’t win by double-digits.
+The Bulldogs piled up notable nonconference victories, beating Kansas, Iowa, Virginia and West Virginia.
+The game against the Mountaineers remains the only one this season the Bulldogs didn’t win by double digits.

 So far, they have handled the pressure of their undefeated record with poise and cool.
 After they easily handled Creighton in the round of 16, there was talk that Southern California’s Mobley brothers might be a serious test.
 Freshman Evan Mobley is 7-feet tall, and some think he will be the first pick in this year’s NBA draft.
 His older brother, sophomore Isaiah, is only 6-10 and not as talented.
 But the two of them make for a legitimate twin-towers duo.

 Gonzaga handled them as if they were each a foot shorter and cruised to an 85-66 victory.
-The ‘Zags have won their four tournament games by an average of 24 points.
-Remember, this is the NCAA tournament, not the Maui Classic.
+The Bulldogs have won their four tournament games by an average of 24 points.
+Remember, this is the NCAA tournament, not the Maui Invitational.

-Gonzaga has three legitimate all-Americans in point guard Jalen Suggs and big men Corey Kispert and Drew Timme, who might be the most improved player in the country.
+Gonzaga has three legitimate all-Americans in point guard Jalen Suggs and forwards Corey Kispert and Drew Timme, who might be the most improved player in the country.
 They are also deep, and they play excellent defense — a fact often overlooked because their offense is such a sight to behold.

-The Bulldogs’ opponent on Saturday night will be UCLA, which trailed Michigan State by 11 at halftime of a play-in game.
+The Bulldogs’ opponent Saturday night will be UCLA, which trailed Michigan State by 11 at halftime of a play-in game.
 The Bruins scored 53 points in the second half and overtime to beat the Spartans, 86-80.
 UCLA survived another overtime game in the round of 16 against Alabama and then put on a remarkable defensive performance Tuesday night to beat top-seeded Michigan, 51-49.
 UCLA guard Johnny Juzang, who hurt his right ankle late in the Michigan State game but has played through the injury, scored 28 of his team’s 51 points.

 The Wolverines’ loss was the climax of a miserable two weeks for the vaunted Big Ten, beginning with Michigan State’s loss to UCLA.
 The conference, touted by many as one of the great conferences of all time during the regular season, got nine bids — including two No. 1 seeds, Michigan and Illinois, and two No. 2 seeds, Iowa and Ohio State.